-Chattanooga school bus driver was in another crash 2 months ago
+Chattanooga school bus crash: Sixth child dies

 Durham School Services, a company that transports more than 1 million students daily at schools across the United States, said it was working with police and school officials to investigate.

-Neither the city of Chattanooga nor its schools interacts with the company, Chattanooga Mayor Andy Berke said.
+Neither the city of Chattanooga nor its schools interacts with the company, Berke said.
 Hamilton County runs the bus system.

 "Our entire team at Durham School Services is devastated by the accident yesterday that tragically claimed the lives of Chattanooga students," the company's statement said.